davidclarke-au/markdown-cv/index.md

 **Deputy member**, *Department of Geosciences and Geography mangagement group, University of Helsinki*, Helsinki, Finland.

+**Leader**, *Department of Geosciences and Geography well-being group, University of Helsinki*, Helsinki, Finland.

+**Member**, *Department of Geosciences and Geography communications group, University of Helsinki*, Helsinki, Finland.

 `2017-present`
 **Board member**, *Masters program in Geology and Geophysics*, University of Helsinki, Helsinki, Finland.